qcversity/qcversity.github.io/content/articles/softtools/01_venv.md

 ```

-- **Windows:** I assume Python is installed and added to the search `PATH`.
+- **Windows:** I assume Python is already installed and added to the system's search `PATH`.
- 	- You can check if Python is in the search `PATH` by typing `python --version` or just `py --version`.
+	 - You can check whether Python is in the system's search `PATH` by typing `python --version` or just `py --version` in the command prompt.
- 	-  if it is not in the system’s search PATH, the command will output an error and you need to add it to the `PATH`.
-If you need help on how to add Python to the search PATH, you may check this article [Add Python to the Search Path on Windows](https://qcversity.github.io/2023/add-python-to-search-path-windows.html).
+	 - If it is not in the system’s search `PATH`, the command will output an error and you need to add it to the `PATH`.
+If you need help on how to add Python to the search `PATH`, you may check this article [Add Python to the Search Path on Windows](https://qcversity.github.io/2023/add-python-to-search-path-windows.html) for more information.
 	 - If you are all set, then you can check the `help` manual using one of the following commands:

 ```
 python -m venv --help